b0nes164/GPUPrefixSums/README.md

-extern int e_size;                                //The size of the buffer, this is set by host CPU code RWBuffer<uint> b_prefixSum;                       //The buffer to be prefix_summed groupshared uint g_sharedMem[PARTITION_SIZE];     //The array of shared memory we use to compute intermediate values
+extern int e_size;                                //The size of the buffer, this is set by host CPU code RWBuffer<uint> b_prefixSum;                       //The buffer to be prefix_summed groupshared uint g_sharedMem[PARTITION_SIZE];     //The array of shared memory we use for intermediate values

 [numthreads(GROUP_SIZE, 1, 1)]
 void BlockWarpRakingReduce(int3 gtid : SV_GroupThreadID)